PoisotLab/ms_svd_networks/manuscript.md

 ![The relationship between entropy and the area under an extinction curve (as a proxy for resilience to extinction) for both different extinction mechanisms (Random = the removal of a random species, Decreasing = the removal of species in order of decreasing number of interactions (i.e most to least number of interactions), Increasing = the removal of species in order of increasing number of interactions) as well as along different dimensions (species groups) of the network (all = any species, 1 = only top-level species, and 2 = only bottom-level species) Colours indicate the different interaction types of the networks.](figures/entropy_v_AUCall.png){#fig:resilience}

 # Discussion

-* @Ginebreda2019QuaEco - SVD entropy as a measure of resilience
-* @Phillips2011StrEco  argues that spectral radius ≈ ability of system to dampen/absorb perturbations ∴ resilience?

 # References